Oilton, Oklahoma

 Oilton is a city in Creek County, Oklahoma, United States.
-The population was 1,013 at the 2010 census, a decline of 7.8 percent from the figure of 1,099 recorded in 2000.
+The population was 885 at the 2020 census, a 12.6% decline from the 1,013 recorded in 2010.

 History

 Oilton began during the development of the Cushing-Drumright Oil Field.
 The first lots were sold in January and February 1915 by Walter Eaton and Ed Dunn.
 A post office was established May 5, 1915.
 The First State Bank opened and the newspaper, the Oilton Gusher, began publication in 1915.
 In the same year, the Oil Belt Terminal Railway connected Oilton to Jennings, while the Oil Fields and Santa Fe Railway, an Atchison, Topeka and Santa Fe Railway subsidiary, bought the Oil Belt and additionally connected the town to Cushing and Drumright.
-By 1920, Oilton had a population of 2,231.
+By 1920, Oilton's population officially peaked at 2,231.
 It became an incorporated city on April 18, 1921.
+Despite a rapid drop in petroleum production in the Cushing-Drumright field throughout the 1920s and 1930s, Oilton survived when a number of other oilboom towns did not.